-- Reverse Circulation drilling programme at the Cloncurry East Project proceeding as scheduled. - Drilling of Notlor prospect has been completed (10 holes totaling 1133 metres) and rig has relocated to Salebury prospect. - Sampling of drill chips is progressing with initial assays expected mid-December. - First pass drill chip logging of Notlor samples has noted sulphide occurences in the majority of holes completed.
-This indicates the target geological horizon(s) have been intersected but does not indicate tenor of mineralisation as holes are yet to be logged in detail. - Stream sampling adjacent to Salebury has confirmed free gold through panning however the significance of this sampling has yet to be determined as a result of the limited number of samples.
-Follow-up sampling is required.
+- Reverse Circulation drilling programme at the Cloncurry East project proceeding as scheduled. - Drilling of Notlor prospect has been completed (10 holes totaling 1133 metres) and rig has relocated to Salebury prospect. - Sampling of drill chips is progressing with initial assays expected mid-December. - First pass drill chip logging of Notlor samples has noted sulphide mineralization in the majority of holes completed. - Regional sampling adjacent to Salebury has discovered free gold through panning.
+The significance of this sampling has yet to be determined.